JEFF’s TOP 30 FILMS

 13. Charulata, (1964) by Satyajit Ray

-Satyajit Ray’s films remain particularly dear to me, particularly The Apu Trilogy (1955, ‘56, and ‘59), The Music Room (1958), and Days and Nights in the Forest (1970), but it was Charulata that won my heart forever, however, in the scene in which Soumitra Chatterjee sings, “Ami Chini Go Chini Tomare” to Madhabi Mukherjee.
+Satyajit Ray’s films remain particularly dear to me, particularly The Apu Trilogy (1955, ‘56, and ‘59), The Music Room (1958), and Days and Nights in the Forest (1970), but it was Charulata that won my heart forever in the scene in which Soumitra Chatterjee sings, “Ami Chini Go Chini Tomare” to Madhabi Mukherjee.

 14. Diamonds of the Night, (1964) by Jan Nemec

 Unavailable in the West for decades except in bootleg form, Diamonds of the Night is a little-known 65-minute feature film from the Czech New Wave that desperately needed rediscovery and preservation.
 The Criterion Collection answered my prayers in 2018, beautifully restoring the film and making it available to stream on their online channel.
 Its premise is of two Jewish boys who wander through a dark wood, cold and hungry, after escaping from a train on its way to a concentration camp.
-As one of the nameless boys follows the other toward an uncertain fate, his memories, daydreams, and hunger-induced hallucinations gradually blend with his journey, progressing quietly toward a haunting, transcendental end.
+As one of the nameless boys follows the other toward an uncertain fate, his memories, daydreams, and hunger-induced hallucinations gradually blend with his journey, progressing quietly toward its haunting, transcendental end.

 15. Le Bonheur, (1965) by Agnes Varda

 My favorite Agnes Varda film, this satire of a man’s unaffected happiness, subverts the idylls of impressionism to stunning and critical ends.
 Remarkably sly, Varda’s technique presents a man’s infatuation as a gauzy filter upon the world, in which the object of his attention is like a blooming flower in a lush garden.
 Perfect and sensual when first sighted, she becomes a mere accent in the decor of his domestic sphere, once he’s plucked and placed her there.
 It’s a conspicuously soft look on a disturbing subject, which makes it all the more effective and engaging as a work of art.
-The flirtation scene between Francois and Émilie at the bistro stands as one of my favorite sequences of cinematic choreogrpahy.
+The flirtation scene between Francois and Émilie at the bistro remains one of my favorite sequences of cinematic choreography.

 16. Au Hasard Balthazar, (1966) by Robert Bresson